At Camp David, Trump Sought The Mantle Of History. But Afghanistan Is Different

 So gaudy was the media splash back in 1978 that it could not have escaped the young Donald Trump, then a businessman in his early 30s.
 Nor would the current president fail to have noted the Camp David connection to the Nobel Peace Prize, an honor of which he has spoken numerous times.

-Even though the negotiations toward ending the 18-year Afghan war have taken place in various locales far from the U.S. over the last 10 months, President Trump apparently took an interest in having the climactic moments of final deal-making take place on his turf – albeit a turf he visits far less often than his own properties.
+Even though the negotiations toward ending the 18-year Afghan war have taken place in various locales far from the U.S. over the past 10 months, President Trump apparently took an interest in having the climactic moments of final deal-making take place on his turf – albeit a turf he visits far less often than his own properties.

 Moving the endgame negotiations to Camp David seems to have been acceptable to Afghan President Ashraf Ghani, although it has not been clear the idea was accepted by the Taliban.